archbardinexile/BGCL/getting-started.md

 The Relief is a circular expanse in the northern hemisphere of Fio unaffected by the Miasma.
 Approximately 1,000 miles in diameter, the Relief spans six unique regions with an abundance of culture that transcends even the barriers between the planes of existence.

 - [**Profundus**](profundus) is the largest region at the centre of the Relief.
-It plays host to Caelum's Landing, the capital city of Fundus and one of the largest and most populous cities in the Relief where adventurers and tourists alike can travel the [Innermotes](profundus#the-innermotes) in style on powered cable cars.
+It plays host to one of the largest and most populous cities in the Relief, Caelum's Landing, the capital city of Fundus.
+Adventurers and tourists can take advantage of sprawling markets and travel the [Innermotes](profundus#the-innermotes) on powered cable cars.

 - [**Glacialis**](glacialis), the frozen region to the north, suffers arctic climates that have moulded its denizens into a force of nature.
 The stalwart people of Nox look upon the Relief through rings of aurora, while further east, the dinosaur-riding clans of [Primal Antiqua](glacialis#primal-antiqua) thrive on more verdant land.